MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 ## Retrieving a secret from Vault

-Now you can use the `vault_generic_secret` data source to retrieve the secret from Vault:
+To retrieve a secret from Vault, use the `vault_generic_secret` data source:

 ```hcl
 data "vault_generic_secret" "materialize_password" {